-Ladenburg Thalmann Asset Management (LTAM) is a financial advisor firm headquartered in New York City that manages around $2.3 billion in assets from more than 7,500 clients.
+Ladenburg Thalmann Asset Management (LTAM) touts on its website that its advisors collectively offer more than 100 years of investment management experience.
+It's a financial advisor firm headquartered in New York City that manages billion of dollars in assets from more than 8,000 clients.
 This client base is comprised of mostly non-high-net-worth individuals, but it also works with a number of institutional clients, like retirement plans and businesses.
 Ladenburg Thalmann has been providing wealth and investment management services for almost 40 years.

 Ladenburg Thalmann Asset Management Background

 Ladenburg Thalmann Asset Management was founded in 1982.
-It’s owned by Ladenburg Thalmann Financial Services Inc. (LTFS), a publicly traded company that provides investment banking, equity research and asset management services through various subsidiaries.
-LTFS and LTAM fall under the umbrella of the Ladenburg Thalmann & Co.
+It’s owned by Advisor Group Holdings, Inc. (AGHI), and it provides investment banking, equity research and asset management services through various subsidiaries.
+AGHI and LTAM fall under the umbrella of the Ladenburg Thalmann & Co.
 Inc. group of companies, which has been in business since 1876.

 Ladenburg Thalmann Asset Management Client Types and Minimum Account Sizes

-Ladenburg Thalmann Asset Management has built up a client base that’s more than 7,500 strong.
+Ladenburg Thalmann Asset Management has built up a client base that’s more than 8,000 members strong.
 The overwhelming majority of this client base is comprised of individuals below the high-net-worth threshold.
-In addition, the firm serves high-net-worth individuals, families, investment companies, investment funds, retirement plan sponsors and participants, charitable organizations, corporations and other investment advisors.
+In addition, the firm serves high-net-worth individuals, families, banks, investment companies, investment funds, retirement plan sponsors and participants, charitable organizations, corporations and other investment advisors.

 The minimum account size requirements at LTAM vary depending on which program you're subscribed to.
 Each of the stated minimums below are subject to change under certain circumstances.